bitfocus/companion-module-vizio-smartcast/HELP.md

 Create a enter pin action and fill in the pin code, run the action

 It should be paired now (you can see it on the device)

+This module supports;

+* Pairing the device
+* Power on/off